 SAP knowledge transfer

-I spent the first few years of my career on training and documentation.
+I spent the first few years of my SAP career on SAP training and documentation.
 During this time, I covered most of the major SAP modules [FN1], which was an invaluable experience for me.
 That time in front of a classroom doing SAP courses helped me gain an understanding of the user perspective, the client perspective, and how to facilitate effective requirements gathering sessions.

 Many SAP trainers do not have the luxury of specializing in a single module.
 Usually, you learn the transactional processing of whatever module you end up being responsible for on each project.
 As a result, many SAP trainers with a few years and a few project experiences have a fair process understanding of the application.
 When trainers complete knowledge transfer correctly, the team can achieve amazing results.